Birding Tours in Rwanda

 Saddle – billed stock is a very large black and white wader with a long tri-coloured bill, this bird gets its name from a yellow part of the bill that resembles a saddle.
 In contrast to the other stork species, the saddle-billed is one of the more aesthetically pleasing birds.

-Saddle-billed Stork are often solitary birds but sometimes they are found in pairs mostly around Akagera wetlands in Akagera national park.
+Saddle-billed storks are often solitary birds but sometimes they are found in pairs, mostly around the Akagera wetlands in Akagera national park.

 AFRICAN GREY HORNBILL

 Africa Grey Hornbill are the most commonly spotted bird in the hornbill family in Akagera national park , these birds are often widespread and common residents in woodland, bushed and wooded grassland.
 Like most hornbill species, the African Grey Hornbill exhibit dramatic courtship displays in which they rock on perches, point their bill skywards and flick open their wings.
-The Female have a purplish – red tip to their long curved bill.
+The Female have a purplish-red tip to her long, curved bill.

 LONG-CRESTED EAGLE

-Long-Crested Eagle is possibly the second most commonly spotted eagle in Akagera national park after the African Fish Eagle, this beautiful bird is easily identified for its brightly yellow eyes and long crest of feathers which often wave around in the wind.
+Long-Crested Eagle is possibly the second most commonly spotted eagle in Akagera national park after the African Fish Eagle, this beautiful bird is easily identified by its bright yellow eyes and long crest of feathers, which often wave around in the wind.

-In Rwanda you will most likely spot the Long – crested Eagle perched at the top of roadside poles and tree waiting to swoop on unsuspecting rodents.
+In Rwanda you will most likely spot the Long – crested Eagle perched at the top of roadside poles and trees, waiting to swoop on unsuspecting rodents.

 WHITE-FACED WHISTLING DUCK

-White – faced whistling ducks are long – legged, long – necked duck fond of making loud far – carrying whistling which frequently attract attention.
-The White – faced Whistling Duck is a gregarious bird/species with small to large flocks fond of gathering around the Akagera great lakes, this bird is easy to spot by their chestnut coloured neck and distinct white face at a closer glance.
+White-faced whistling ducks are long-legged, long-necked ducks fond of making loud, far-carrying whistling, which frequently attracts attention.
+The White – faced Whistling Duck is a gregarious bird/species with small to large flocks fond of gathering around the Akagera great lakes, this bird is easy to spot by its chestnut-colored neck and distinct white face at a closer glance.

 WOODLAND KINGFISHER

-Woodland kingfisher is a beautiful little bird with dove-grey, black and bright blue plumage and striking red and black bill.
-Contrary to the woodland part of its name, the woodland kingfisher is often found well away from water, frequenting wooded areas where its preys upon insects, lizards and on occasion small birds.
-These birds are wide spread and common in singles and pairs.
+Woodland kingfisher is a beautiful little bird with dove-grey, black and bright blue plumage and a striking red and black bill.
+Contrary to the woodland part of its name, the woodland kingfisher is often found well away from water, frequenting wooded areas where it preys upon insects, lizards and on occasion small birds.
+These birds are widespread and common in singles and pairs.

 PALM-NUT VULTURE

-Palm- nut vulture is one of the 3 fish-eating raptors that can be found in close proximity to Akagera lakes together with the African Fish Eagle and Osprey, the palm – nut vulture is very different in shape when compared to other vulture species with a bold black and white plumage.
+The palm-nut vulture is one of the 3 fish-eating raptors that can be found in close proximity to Akagera lakes together with the African Fish Eagle and Osprey, the palm-nut vulture is very different in shape when compared to other vulture species, with a bold black and white plumage.

-The Palm-Nut vulture often perch on tree branches with a hunched appearance, they have long bills for fishing and large area of bare-pinkish skin around the eyes.
+The Palm-Nut vulture often perches on tree branches with a hunched appearance; they have long bills for fishing and large areas of bare pinkish skin around the eyes.

 CATTLE EGRET

-Cattle Egret is one of the interesting bird to see in Rwanda, cattle egret is a short-legged heron with mostly white plumage with a buff-orange on the head, back and breast.
-This bird is a classic game-hugging bird and is often seen hunting for small animals flushed out of the ground by larger mammals including elephant, hippos and Cape buffalo.
+Cattle Egret is one of the most interesting birds to see in Rwanda.
+The cattle egret is a short-legged heron with mostly white plumage with a buff-orange on the head, back and breast.
+This bird is a classic game-hugging bird and is often seen hunting for small animals flushed out of the ground by larger mammals, including elephants, hippos and Cape buffalo.

 LITTLE BEE-EATER

-Little Bee – eaters are pretty little birds with mostly green plumage and a yellow throat, they also have a short, narrow blue stripe just above the black eye mask and a gain over the throat patch.
-When perched, Little Bee- Eaters sit in a fairly upright position with slowly wagging tail.
+Little Bee – eaters are pretty little birds with mostly green plumage and a yellow throat; they also have a short, narrow blue stripe just above the black eye mask and a green over the throat patch.
+When perched, Little Bee- Eaters sit in a fairly upright position with slowly wagging tails.
 These birds prey mostly on insects, snapping them up with an audible click.

 MARABOU STORK

-Marabou stork are enormous birds commonly thought as the uglies bird species not only in Rwanda or Africa but in the world.
-Marabou storks are easily identified for their naked pink-reddish head and neck with scabby lack spots, these birds are massive in flights with one of the largest wingspans of all birds.
+Marabou storks are enormous birds commonly thought of as the ugliest bird species not only in Rwanda or Africa but in the world.
+Marabou storks are easily identified by their naked pinkish-red head and neck with scabby black spots, these birds are massive in flight, with one of the largest wingspans of all birds.

 GREY-CROWNED CRANE